Academic policies and procedures

 - Coats must be hung in the wardrobe or folded up under the chair until the exam has been handed in.

-- Mobile phones and other communication devices are only allowed when switched off and stored in a closed bag, with the exception of a non-programmable calculator with a mere numeric memory.
+- Mobile phones and other communication devices including wrist watches are only allowed when switched off and stored in a closed bag, with the exception of a non-programmable calculator with a mere numeric memory.
 It is only possible to alter the above-mentioned stipulations if explicitly stated on the front page of the exam.

 Toilet